-Using Obama’s twisted logic, women should be allowed to join combat units because anybody who can meet the standard required of a combat soldier should be allowed.
-Never mind that gender-integrated units have repeatedly underperformed when matched against male-only combat units.
+Using Obama’s twisted logic, women should be permitted to join combat units if they can meet the minimum standard required of a combat soldier.
+Forget that gender-integrated units have repeatedly underperformed when matched against male-only combat units.

 That was demonstrated by a U.S. Marine Corps experimental task force that included both gender-integrated and male-only units.
 The performance of these units was measured over several years against a series of simulated combat tasks.

 The results were, as you might expect, not even close.
 The all-male units outperformed the units containing women on 93 of 134 battlefield tasks.
-Gender-integrated units outperformed all male units on two tasks.
+Gender-integrated units outperformed all-male units on just two tasks.
 To top it all off, women soldiers were injured at twice the rate as their male counterparts.

-Naturally, based on such empirical evidence the Marine Corps made a request to Carter that its infantry and reconnaissance units be off-limits to women.
+Naturally, based on such empirical evidence, the Marine Corps told Carter that its infantry and reconnaissance units be off-limits to women.

 And what did Carter do?
 He denied that request.

-Carter and the left-wing Obama administration are actually requiring the military to ease back on its once demanding physical requirements, calling the standards once used by the Army and Marines, “unnecessarily high.”
-They say women underperform on physical evaluations, not because of their inherent and naturally weaker physical composition, but because of “social and cultural conditioning.”
+Carter and the left-wing Obama administration required the military to ease back on its once demanding physical requirements, calling the standards once used by the Army and Marines “unnecessarily high.”
+They say women underperform on physical evaluations, not because of their inherent and naturally weaker physical composition but because of “social and cultural conditioning.”

 What codswallop!
 What twaddle!

-Only people, who have never worn a uniform, carried a rifle and a 70-pound pack on a forced five or 10-mile march could spew such drivel.
-Can a 125-pound female member of a rifle squad (the most basic infantry unit) carry a 200-pound wounded soldier to safety or engage an equally large Afghani Taliban in hand to hand combat?
+Only people who have never worn a uniform carried a rifle and a 60-pound pack on a forced five or 10-mile march could spew such drivel.
+Can a 125-pound female member of a rifle squad (the most basic infantry unit) carry a 200-pound wounded soldier to safety or engage an equally large Afghani Taliban fighter in hand-to-hand combat?

-The Marines clearly know the answer to that question.
+The Marines know the answer to that question.
 The Obama administration does not.